gregnordin/notes_to_self/Blender/notes-Blender_workflow.md

 ## Set up

+- Start Blender from the terminal command line so that print statements will put their output in this terminal window:

+        /Applications/Blender.app/Contents/MacOS/Blender &

 - Start with a nearly blank Blender file that has no objects or materials but that has a short python script to read and execute an external python file.
     - To create blender file, create a new file and save it with some name, `my_file.blend`.
     - In Blender: